Saw X: Development

 In April 2021, it was reported that a tenth installment in the Saw franchise, titled Saw X, was in development with Twisted Pictures.
 Screenwriters Josh Stolberg and Peter Goldfinger, who previously penned Jigsaw (2017) and Spiral (2021), announced in December 2021 that the script for Saw X had been completed.
 Producers Mark Burg and Oren Koules had originally conceived the story for the film as early as 2018; however, development was postponed after Lionsgate Vice Chairman Michael Burns met actor and comedian Chris Rock in Brazil and approved his concept for Spiral.
 Following the underwhelming box office performance of Spiral, Burg and Koules chose to return to the franchise's core themes and revisit their original concept for the tenth film.
+Hannah Emily Anderson had originally signed on to reprise her Jigsaw role of Eleanor Bonneville in two more films, none which materialized.
 In August 2022, Bloody Disgusting confirmed that Saw X would be directed by Kevin Greutert, a longtime editor for the franchise who previously directed Saw VI (2009) and Saw 3D (2010).
 The project was part of a multi-year co-financing agreement between Lionsgate and Media Capital Technologies, which included a slate of upcoming films, among them Saw X.